Where is Ole Gunnar Solksjaer now?

-In January 2014 Ole Gunnar Solksjaer was appointed the new manager of English Premier League side Cardiff City after winning back to back league titles with Molde.
+In January 2014 Solksjaer made a return to England when he was appointed the new manager of English Premier League side Cardiff City

 Unfortunately he was only the job for nine months before leaving the club in September 2014 after differences with controversial owner Vincent Tan.

 Shortly after leaving Cardiff City, Solksjaer returned to his first club Clausenengen FK to assist with the training of their youngsters.